mp1994/notboxplot-python/README.md

 Inspired by [notBoxPlot](https://github.com/raacampbell/notBoxPlot) for MATLAB, this repository contains the Python 3 implementation based on matplotlib.

 notBoxPlot is a data visualization function that goes beyond conventional box-plot like plots.
-It allows to visualize both statistic descriptors as well as single data points for a distribution, giving more information.
+It allows to visualize both statistic descriptors as well as single data points for a distribution, showing more information.

 The user can deeply control the aspect of the plot with several (optional) parameters to the function.
 Many plots can be combined within the same figure/subplot to compare distributions!